JRZ97/MachineLearning-Fall2021/SVM/README.md

-# Perceptron
+# SVM
-This is the implementation of the Perceptron algorithm used in HW3 Problem 2.
-These consist of: part (a) the standard Perceptron algorithm, part (b) the voted Perceptron algorithm, part (c) the averaged Perceptron algorithm.
+This is the implementation of the SVM algorithms used in HW4 Problems 2 and 3.
+These consist of: (Problem 2) linear SVM in the primal domain with stochastic sub-gradient descent, (Problem 3) linear and nonlinear SVM in the dual domain.

 ## Dataset Folders
 ### bank-note